 #1 – Applying for a Bunch of New Cards

 If you find a credit card offer that is simply too good to resist — perhaps one with a generous cash bonus or the promise of a free flight — be sure to check your credit report and credit score before you apply.
-If you already have an excellent credit score, a single inquiry should not change that number very much.
+If you already have an excellent credit score, a single inquiry should not affect that number very much.
 If your credit score is hovering on the brink, you might want to pass on that offer and work on rebuilding your credit instead.

 #2 – Going on a Shopping Spree with Those New Cards

-One of the major factors in determining your credit score is the amount of credit you are using relative to the amount you have available.
+One of the primary factors in determining your credit score is the amount of credit you are using relative to the amount you have available.
 If you just love using those new credit cards, you could be damaging your credit score with every purchase.